victor-malheiro/sql_portfolio_project/README.md

 GROUP BY location
 ORDER BY TotalDeathCount DESC
 ````

-With the "Where continent is not null " we garuantee that the data shown is only the countries and not the continentes, becaus ethe dataset has some lines with the number for the continent in the location column.
+<div align="justify">With the "Where continent is not null " we garuantee that the data shown is only the countries and not the continentes, becaus ethe dataset has some lines with the number for the continent in the location column.</div></br>

 ![image](https://github.com/user-attachments/assets/e2195649-95a0-4a4a-a82d-62d7f18f0ffe)
 ![image](https://github.com/user-attachments/assets/5ef5a522-ac73-4e27-bbce-cca4ccb80b53)

 **5 - Number of persons that were vaccinated at a given time in a certain location**
-To know the total number of persons that were vaccinated until a given time, on a certain location and also several information from the CovidDeaths table, i added the numbers of the new vaccinations,
-partitioning the data by location and ordering by the location and date.
-To do this i also did a join of the two tables by location and date.
+<div align="justify">To know the total number of persons that were vaccinated until a given time, on a certain location and also several information from the CovidDeaths table, i added the numbers of the new vaccinations, partitioning the data by location and ordering by the location and date.
+To do this i also did a join of the two tables by location and date.</div></br>

 ````
 SELECT dea.continent,
 	     dea.location,